astamos/tsbook/content/_index.md

+---
+title: Book README
+type: docs
+---

 # Trust and Safety: An Open Source Textbook

+*By Alex Stamos and Shelby Grossman*

+*with Riana Pfefferkorn*

 ## About This Project

-This repository contains an open source textbook focused on Trust and Safety principles, practices, and techniques and was initially created to facilitate the [CS/COMM/INTLPOL Trust and Safety course at Stanford University](https://syllabus.stanford.edu/syllabus/#/viewSyllabus/Sp25-CS-152-01/Sp25-CS-152-01).
+You are reading an open source textbook focused on Trust and Safety principles, practices, and techniques and was initially created to facilitate the [CS/COMM/INTLPOL Trust and Safety course at Stanford University](https://syllabus.stanford.edu/syllabus/#/viewSyllabus/Sp25-CS-152-01/Sp25-CS-152-01).
 We are releasing it publicly as a resource to other educators who wish to teach this subject, including our colleagues in the [Trust and Safety Teaching Consortium](https://stanfordio.github.io/TeachingTrustSafety/) as well as a tool for professionals, policy makers, and individuals who wish to educate themselves about some of the critical technology issues of the moment.

 ## Project Status

 🚧 **Work in Progress** 🚧

 This textbook is currently under active development.
 Chapters may be incomplete, and content is subject to change as the field evolves.
 We appreciate your patience and contributions during this development phase.
+The source code for this book is stored at [https://github.com/astamos/tsbook](https://github.com/astamos/tsbook)

 ## Content Overview